awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 + Don't import in `full` mode\.

   Because Amazon RDS for Oracle does not allow access to `SYS` or `SYSDBA` administrative users, importing in `full` mode, or importing schemas for Oracle\-maintained components, might damage the Oracle data dictionary and affect the stability of your database\.
-+ When loading large amounts of data, transfer the dump file to the target Amazon RDS for Oracle DB instance, take a DB snapshot of your instance, and then test the import to verify that it succeeds\.
++ When loading large amounts of data, do the following:

+  1. Transfer the dump file to the target Amazon RDS for Oracle DB instance\.

+  1. Take a DB snapshot of your instance\.

+  1. Test the import to verify that it succeeds\.

   If database components are invalidated, you can delete the DB instance and re\-create it from the DB snapshot\.
 The restored DB instance includes any dump files staged on the DB instance when you took the DB snapshot\.
 + Don't import dump files that were created using the Oracle Data Pump export parameters `TRANSPORT_TABLESPACES`, `TRANSPORTABLE`, or `TRANSPORT_FULL_CHECK`\.
 Amazon RDS for Oracle DB instances don't support importing these dump files\.
-+ Don't import dump files that contain Oracle Scheduler objects \(jobs, programs, and schedules\) in the schemas `SYS`, `SYSTEM`, `RDSADMIN`, `RDSSEC`, and `RDS_DATAGUARD`\.
-Amazon RDS for Oracle DB instances do not support importing these dump files\.
++ Don't import dump files that contain Oracle Scheduler objects in `SYS`, `SYSTEM`, `RDSADMIN`, `RDSSEC`, and `RDS_DATAGUARD`, and belong to the following categories:
+  + Jobs
+  + Programs
+  + Schedules
+  + Chains
+  + Rules
+  + Evaluation contexts
+  + Rule sets

+  Amazon RDS for Oracle DB instances don't support importing these dump files\.

 **Note**
 To exclude unsupported Scheduler objects, use additional directives during the Data Pump export\.
 If you use `DBMS_DATAPUMP`, add an additional `METADATA_FILTER` before the `DBMS_METADATA.START_JOB`: